|Nutrition Facts (per serving)|

 If you're looking for a change from the standard tuna-noodle casserole, give this flavorful combination a try.
-The asparagus and chicken elevate the classic to a new delicious level.
+The asparagus and chicken bring this classic to a new delicious level.
 It's especially easy to make if you use a store-bought rotisserie chicken for the dish.

 - 2 pounds asparagus (trimmed, cut in 2-inch pieces)